 But again—all that aside.
 I would spare a few words instead on the broader phenomenon now sweeping the country, in the form of demands for the removal of monuments and names associated in any way with slavery or the Confederacy, resulting in many cases of extortionary defacement and vandalism of numerous statues and pieces of art.
 There is little hope by now of attempting to argue these people out of their crazed moralism; all attempts to do so will only entrench them the further into their self-righteousness.
 I leave the mad to their madness—but I would speak to those who are conflicted on this issue, for I do believe a little clarity can come of thinking the matter through in calm.

-All of this is thought to lie beyond the question at hand, but it very much does not.
-In the first place, the principle is the same: if we begin to expunge every reference to slave-owners from our society, that list will not soon come to an end, and if we are thorough with our work, we shall soon find that there is no surer way of impoverishing the present, than demonizing the past.
+All of this is thought to lie beyond the question at hand, but in truth it is exceedingly pertinent.
+In the first place, the principle is the same: if we begin to expunge every reference to slave-owners from our society, that list will not soon come to an end, and if we are thorough with our work, we shall soon discover what other such vandals have discovered: that there is no surer way of impoverishing the present, than demonizing the past.
 Anyone who believes that this business will conclude with a few Confederate Generals, anyone who really thinks that these demands are the final ones, and that after the removal of a few old statues the “social justice warriors” will pack up their rage and go on home, is badly mistaken.
 The work of rectifying a nation’s past is not soon over; indeed, we are seeing it just begin.
 Anyone who doubts this should note the recent attempts in the Italian government to pass a law which would give authorities the power to fine or imprison any Italian citizen found in possession of fascist paraphernelia—even should these be antiques from the war or historical objects or portraits of fascist figures.
-Even the Roman salute was to be banned.
+Even the Roman salute was to be banned on pain of prison time.
 The taste for censorship, once acquired, does not easily depart.

 “Well enough—they should have their democratic say, should they not?”
 But at this point there is little I can do save hold my tongue about two or three things.

 I will close, then, with a simple question regarding the motives of these brave protesters against a long-since defeated Confederacy.
 Let us assume that they are sincere; many of them surely are.
-Yet what are they doing moiling about the statues of men who have not been in this world for better than a century, when the country they would like to purge of its sins is embroiled in several foreign wars?
+Yet what are they doing moiling about the statues of men who left this world better than a century past, when the very country they would like to purge of its sins is embroiled in several foreign wars?
 Why do you think the press occupies itself so contentedly with these matters, while ignoring altogether the bad work of American agents abroad?
 What do these protestors know or care about the suffering now occurring in Syria and Afghanistan (this last is the longest war of American history)—not to speak of Yemen, which is almost never even so much as mentioned by the mainstream press?
 And does not their manifest indifference to this question render their rectitude, if not their sincerity, somewhat questionable?

 Does it not betray everything that they occupy themselves with the dead, and not the dying?